-In the tvAR model (cf. \cite{richterdahlhaus2017}, Example 4.1), it holds that $p = k$, $m_1(x) = x_1$, ..., $m_k(x) = x_k$, $l = 0$, $\nu_0(x) = 1$, leading to the rather strong condition $\sup_{\theta \in \Theta}\sum_{i=1}^{k}|\alpha_i| < 1$.
-As seen in the proof of Proposition \ref{example:tvrec} in the appendi, the condition \reff{example:parameterconditions} however is only needed to guarantee the existence of the process and corresponding moments.
+For the tvAR($k$) model (cf. \cite{richterdahlhaus2017}, Example 4.1), one may choose $p = k$, $m_1(x) = x_1$, ..., $m_k(x) = x_k$, $l = 0$, $\nu_0(x) = 1$, leading to the rather strong condition $\sum_{i=1}^{k}|\alpha_i| < 1$ in \reff{example:parameterconditions}.
+However, as it can be seen in the proof of Proposition \ref{example:tvrec} in the appendix, the condition \reff{example:parameterconditions} is only needed to guarantee the existence of the process and corresponding moments.
 By using techniques which are more specific to the model, one can obtain much less strict assumptions such as $\Theta$ being a compact subset of

 cf. \cite{richterdahlhaus2017}, Example 4.1.
 In the tvARCH case, the above Assumption \ref{ass:case1} asks for $\IE |\zeta_1|^{6+a} < \infty$ with some $a > 0$.

 In the following, we consider Case 2, the tvGARCH model.
 In this specific model, the moment conditions can be relaxed to $\IE|\zeta_1|^{4+a} < \infty$.
 The tvGARCH model was for instance studied in the stationary case in \citet{garch2004}.
 More recently, pointwise asymptotic results were obtained in \citet{tvgarch2013}.
 For a matrix $A$, we define $\|A\|_q := (\|A_{ij}\|_q)_{ij}$ as a component-wise application of $\|\cdot\|_q$.
 For matrices $A,B$, let $A \otimes B$ denote the Kronecker product and